-The authors note that there have been no studies on nonbiological risk factors, such as social or environmental conditions.
+The authors note that there have been no studies on non-biological risk factors, such as social or environmental conditions.

 “One possibility is that HIV-infected mothers may be sicker or more likely to be deceased, along with their male partner, than non-HIV infected mothers, and therefore may be less able to provide care” during the vulnerable infant period, the study says.
 “Such differences in maternal health status could also account for differences in breastfeeding practices between HIV-positive and HIV-negative mothers.”
-Breastfeeding is protective against all causes of mortality for all children and is recommended even for mothers with HIV.
+Breastfeeding is protective against all-cause mortality for all children and is recommended even for mothers with HIV.

 The authors urge further studies to determine which biological or environmental factors might be fueling the higher risk.

-“Understanding the causes of increased mortality in HIV-exposed, but uninfected, children will help countries strengthen the capacity to provide quality long-term services for this population,” they write.
-“These efforts should ideally be complementary to national and international efforts to improve overall child survival, as [HIV-exposed] children are still at risk from major childhood diseases such as pneumonia, diarrhea, and malnutrition.”
+“Understanding the causes of increased mortality in HIV exposed, but uninfected, children will help countries strengthen the capacity to provide quality long term services for this population,” they write.
+“These efforts should ideally be complementary to national and international efforts to improve overall child survival, as (HIV-exposed) children are still at risk from major childhood diseases such as pneumonia, diarrhea, and malnutrition.”